khadeejah-motiwala/ErrorCalculationTool/README.md

 # ErrorCalculationTool
-An error calculation tool for fits of GRB spectral energy distributions.
+An error calculation tool for fits of gamma-ray burst (GRB) spectral energy distributions.